reubenharry/website/content/blog/ai.md

        (This in itself assumes a clear-cut separation of an agent from their environment, that will be worth coming back to in future.)
         -->

 To be concrete, let's say that $I$ (short for *input*) is an acoustic signal corresponding to a natural language polar question (like "Were there sharks in the ocean before there were trees on land?"), and $O$ (short for *output*) is a boolean choice between "Yes" and "No".
-Our scientific interest is in characterizing how humans are able to answer a huge variety of such questions, previously unheard.
+Our scientific interest is in characterizing the mapping from $I$ to $O$, which describes how humans are able to answer a huge variety of such questions, previously unheard.
 Our engineering interest is to replicate this ability in a computer.

 We choose these sets as $I$ and $O$ for the sake of a concrete example, but if you are more abstractly inclined, imagine $I$ as all sensory data received by an agent over all time until the present, and $O$ as all future actions.